guettli/n-days-later-method/README.md

 # Mail-User-Agent?

-At work I have ([modwork](https://www.tbz-pariv.de/produkte/modwork)), but at home, I don't have it.
+At work I had ([modwork](https://www.tbz-pariv.de/produkte/modwork)), but at home, I don't have it.

-Some years ago I tried to implement something like this using IMAP Sub-Folders [ndayslater](https://github.com/guettli/ndayslater) but this needs support from the mail user agent.

-I have a wife, a healthy child and a disabled child.
-I have no more spare time for coding for fun.
-Sad but true.

-Even if I had time, I am unsure where to start.
-I could provide a plugin for thunderbird (PC) or [k9](https://k9mail.github.io/) (Mail user agent for android).
+With Gmail it works.
+See [Snooze an email in Gmail](https://support.google.com/mail/answer/7622010).

 # Solutions still welcome

-Up to now, I could not find a matching software that gives me what I need.
+Up to now, I could not find a matching software that gives me what all I need.
 If you have a hint, this would be great, please tell me!

 # Why not GANTT?